simonireilly/compeller/CONTRIBUTING.md

 ## Releases

-Currently releases are created for every commit to every PR.
+Currently releases are managed by release-it and run locally from `main`.

-Read here for info: https://docs.github.com/en/packages/quickstart
+Automating canary releases would be nice.